Design System

 Label

 By default, the label prop is only used for accessibility purposes.
-Pass isCaptioned to also display the label visually beneath the spinner.
+Pass isCaptioned to also display the label visually beneath the brand loader.

 live